Healthy Homes Assessment Pipitea

 Draught Stopping Pipitea

-If you can feel external air getting in, or see the sound of a clear draught emanating from a gap or hole that is, it is most likely a gap or hole which requirements sealing in the way you can.
-Large cracks and gaps should be sealed permanently.
-Gaps greater than 3mm that allow air in or out within the house require the sealing.
-For example, if an open fireplace isn’t being used, it can create draughts.
-This should be shut off.
+If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap or crack, then it is likely to be a gap or an opening that needs sealing in some way.
+Large cracks and gaps should be fixed permanently.
+The gaps that exceed 3mm that allow air to enter or exit of the home require sealing.
+For instance, if an open fireplace isn’t used it may cause draughts and should be blocked from.
 Landlords and property managers are accountable for ensuring such draughts are eliminated as far as imaginable.

-You don’t need to cover up holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for movement of the structure as the household gets warmer and cooler, so that they can still be opened and closed rather instead of being stuck.
-We will check all doors and windows in our Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps in the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement of the building as the house warms and cools to allow them to be closed and opened instead of instead of being stuck.
+We will inspect all windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections